korpiq/chirp-wemos-meter/README.md

 # chirp_wemos_azure

-Software to run on a Wemos D1 Mini board to send Chirp sensor metrics to Azure IoT hub.
+Setup to compile software to run on a Wemos D1 Mini board to send Chirp sensor metrics to Azure IoT hub.

+For now the software is a bunch of code at [git@github.com:hopitas/wemos_azure_chirp.git](https://github.com/hopitas/wemos_azure_chirp)

 # Setup